 It requires short-term sacrifice for long-term gain

 Bankruptcy is not easy like many people are led to believe.
-It requires that you, from asset liquidation to the repayment of debts through saving your disposable income.
+It requires that you make sacrifices in the short term, from asset liquidation to the repayment of debts through saving your disposable income.
 However, this short-term sacrifice will lead to long-term gain if you are able to complete the bankruptcy.

 You are setting a great example for your children

 Your children need to learn that challenges should be faced head-on and that when encountering challenges in their life, they should resolve them rather than burying their head in the sand.
 What better way to set an example than filing for bankruptcy when you are struggling financially?